 Some of the new roles you might consider include:

-This is a decision organizations have to make when considering a software platform for any new initiative.
+This is a decision organizations have to make when considering a software technology for any new initiative.
 An online marketplace is no different.

 One of the downsides of an off-the-shelf solution is it might not perfectly fit your business requirements.
 Even if you have an existing IT department, they may find it difficult to carve out the time for some customization.
 That is why working with a company like MarketPush can help you to determine a company-specific solution.